pablo-pinargote/net-core-api-testing-strategies/demo-api/readme.md

+# tests-tryout-2 branch.

-# Should and Dependency Injection
+## Should and Dependency Injection

-This second tryout, adds some major changes and concepts:
+The second tryout introduces some major changes and concepts:

-- Should suffix on every test class
+- Every test class's suffix should be word "Should".
-- Every test class become a test case by itself and every method is a case result
+- Each test class becomes a test case on its own, and each method represents a test case result.
-- We introduce dependency injection, interfaces and mock injections
+- We have introduced dependency injection, interfaces, and mock injections.